 To be included on a social housing list, the net income of your household must be below a set maximum.
 Limits vary from area to area, and the Department of Housing, Planning, Community and Local Government has a list outlining the income limits for different counties and different household types.
-14 For details, please see the appendices.
+For details, please see the appendices.
 It is important to note that these limits can change from time to time, so you should check for updates.

-12 The differential rent applies to properties built under the Capital Loan and Subsidy Scheme.
+&lt;sup>12 The differential rent applies to properties built under the Capital Loan and Subsidy Scheme.

-13 This rent system applies to properties built under the Capital Assistance Scheme.
+&lt;sup>13 This rent system applies to properties built under the Capital Assistance Scheme.

-14 This is available online (April 2019) www.environ.ie/en/Publications/DevelopmentandHousing/Housing/FileDown-Load,29414,en.pdf
+&lt;sup>14 This is available online (October 2020) www.environ.ie/en/Publications/DevelopmentandHousing/Housing/FileDown-Load,29414,en.pdf